January 12, 2022

 What’s your company’s deposit policy?
 List how much you charge for a deposit, and whether that amount is dependent on certain factors.
 For example, you may charge a higher deposit for a larger move (more than three bedrooms).
 You should also state whether deposits are refundable when cancelling within a certain time frame (24 hours before the move, 7 days before the move, etc.) or nonrefundable.

 Make sure to include what forms of payment you accept.
-These can include cash, check, Venmo, PayPal, credit cards, etc.
+These can include cash, check, Venmo, PayPal, credit cards (Visa/Mastercard/American Express), etc.

 Questions